openpatata/openpatata-data/_schemas/docs/question.md

     * [required] **title** (`string`)

-        The title of the question.
+        The heading of the question.